shikokuchuo/mirai/README.md

 `mirai()` returns a ‘mirai’ object immediately. ‘mirai’ (未来 みらい) is Japanese for ‘future’.

-The asynchronous ‘mirai’ task runs in an ephemeral or persistent process, spawned locally or distributed across the network.

 {mirai} has a tiny pure R code base, relying solely on {nanonext}, a high-performance binding for the ‘NNG’ (Nanomsg Next Gen) C library with zero package dependencies.